lancelote/lancelote.github.io/posts/2017/08/13/linters.rst

 These two tell us that I used a wrong type inside a slice and an invalid name of the variable (in terms of PEP8).
 As I said ``pylint`` is super strict and some errors may be just false positives, in the case above I really known what I'm doing with the variable name ``a`` and wrong type in slice is just a Python 3.6 style type annotation that is not supported by ``pylint`` at all at least right now.

-To mute such false positives and customize the report one may use ``pylintrc`` file, this is in fact very simple and useful.
+To mute such false positives and customize the report one may use ``pylintrc`` file, this is in fact a very simple and useful.
 Just create a ``pylintrc`` file in the project root and add some options, my example:

 .. code::